Peyton Place (1958) Directed by Mark Robson. Lana Turner, Diane Varsi, Hope Lange, Russ Tamblyn, Arthur Kennedy (150 min).

 One writer found Norman Page’s love for Allison MacKenzie’s love to be “the profoundest love in the film” (Pomerance 182).
 But, to modern eyes, Norman is clearly a deeply conflicted, closeted gay man, whose marriage to Allison could only end in disappointment and disaster.

 Turner’s Oscar nomination (she lost to Joanne Woodward for The Three Faces of Eve) gave a much needed boost to her career.
 The film got nine nominations (but no wins) including Best Picture, Director, Writer, Cinematographer, and 4 supporting actors, Hope Lange, Diane Varsi, Russ Tamblyn and Arthur Kennedy were nominated.
-This record number of supporting nominations for one film would not be beaten until The Godfather II.
+This record number of supporting nominations for one film would not be beaten until Tom Jones in 1963 and then The Godfather Part II (1974).
 It was also the top grossing film of 1957.

 Peyton Place is not revived with the awe and respect of other domestic melodramas of the day, particularly those directed by Douglas Sirk, like Written on the Wind, The Magnificent Obsession and All That Heaven Allows.
 One writer suggested it is because Peyton Place takes itself so much more seriously than those films, without the flamboyant camp modern viewers so enjoy.
 Perhaps, the intentional drabness was a signal to the censors that the filmmakers were behaving themselves.